Ghana seeking to suspend US$8.5 billion in interest payments - Report

 The first stop of a government delegation seeking debt restructuring will be in China with Minister of Finance Ken Ofori-Atta leading the team expected in Beijing.

-China holds a third of Ghana's external debts amounting to 1.7 billion dollars out of a total of 5.7 billion dollars.
+China holds a third of Ghana's external debts amounting to $1.7 billion out of a total of $5.7 billion.

 Government only recently concluded a Domestic Debt Exchange Programme (DDEP) as part of efforts to secure an International Monetary Fund (IMF) bailout by March 2023.